 •We are spending longer on one problem or concept.

 •Independent practise time where pupils apply their new knowledge in multiple ways.

 •Pupils using practical resources and talking to each other to secure their learning and try out ideas.

 •Teachers targeting questions to individuals to deepen their knowledge.

-•Pupils working in mixed ability classes.
+•Pupils working in mixed ability groups.

 •High expectations of pupil responses in full sentences with mathematical terminology and explanations.

-•Use of real life applications wherever possible to make learning relevant.
+•Use of real-life applications wherever possible to make learning relevant.

 •Regular reviews of learning.